movementlabsxyz/MIP/MIP/mip-34/README.md

 FFS is divided into

-- **Postconfimation**: a mechanism to confirm the validity of a block on L1
+- **Postconfirmation**: a mechanism to confirm the validity of a block on L1
 - **L2-confirmation**: a mechanism to confirm the validity of a block on L2